• Skip to main content

 Dried shiitake mushroom

-Dried shiitake mushroom is much better than fresh mushrooms because of its flavor.
-The sun drying process makes the ribonucleic acid much easier to release and hydrate.
-But it has stronger flavors compared with fresh shiitake mushroom and is less smooth in texture.
+Dried shiitake mushroom is much better than fresh mushrooms because of their flavor.
+The sun-drying process makes the ribonucleic acid much easier to release and hydrate.
+But it has stronger flavors compared with fresh shiitake mushrooms and is less smooth in texture.
 So the principles

 1. Use dried shiitake mushrooms for a better flavor of your hot and sour soup.